s4tb0y/grehack24_workshop/README.md

 ## Depthcharge scripts for GL-MT300N-V2 Mango Target

-You can find inside depthcharge_script directory two example of automated tasks regarding the device GL-MT300N-V2 Mango.
+You can find inside depthcharge_script directory two examples of automated tasks regarding the device GL-MT300N-V2 Mango.